warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 <a name="Overview"></a>
 ## Overview ##

-One of the more recent trends in enterprise architecture is the [microservices architecture pattern](https://www.martinfowler.com/articles/microservices.html).
-At its core, this pattern is a specialization of the Service Oriented Architecture pattern that gained popularity in the early 2000s, but extends that approach to focus on building small and independently deployable applications that communicate using lightweight protocols (including HTTP and TCP).
+One of the recent trends in enterprise architecture is the [microservices architecture pattern](https://www.martinfowler.com/articles/microservices.html).
+At its core, this pattern is a specialization of the [Service Oriented Architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture) pattern that gained popularity in the early 2000s, but extends that approach to building small and independently deployable applications and services that communicate using lightweight protocols (including HTTP and TCP).
 This arrangement presents several advantages:

 - Services are easy to replace and maintain
 - Services can be scaled independently
-- Different programming tools and techniques can be employed in different parts of a solution
+- Different programming tools and techniques can be employed in different services

-[Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/) is a solution that supports developing and coordinating multiple services running on a cluster of virtual machines.
+[Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/) is a platform that supports developing and coordinating multiple services running on a cluster of virtual machines.
 While Service Fabric can be used to implement a variety of architectural patterns, it is ideally suited to developing and orchestrating microservice-based solutions.

 Azure Service Fabric deployments can exist on-premises, in the cloud in Microsoft Azure, and even in other vendors' clouds.
 In Azure, however, Service Fabric offers a first-class platform whose benefits are not easily duplicated in other environments.
 As such, Service Fabric offers a robust platform for managing solutions as well as APIs for writing them.

-It is important to note that while Service Fabric is one of the newer platform offerings within Microsoft Azure, it has been used internally by Microsoft for several years to power Microsoft Cloud services that include Azure SQL Database, DocumentDB, Cortana, Microsoft Power BI, Microsoft Intune, Azure Event hHbs, Azure IoT Hub, Skype for Business, among others.
+It is important to note that while Service Fabric is one of the newer platform offerings within Microsoft Azure, it has been used internally by Microsoft for several years to power cloud services that include Azure SQL Database, DocumentDB, Cortana, Microsoft Power BI, Microsoft Intune, Azure Event hHbs, Azure IoT Hub, and Skype for Business, among others.
 Additional information about Azure Service Fabric and its history can be found [here](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-overview).

-In this lab, you will learn how to use Azure Service Fabric to build applications formed from microservices.
-You will use Visual Studio 2017 to create an Azure Service Fabric application consisting of two services.
-The first service will be a Stateless Service which serves as the user interface (UI) tier for the inventory portion of a hypothetical catalog company.
-The second service will be a Stateful Service and will provide RESTFul access to the inventory items.
-Once both of these services have been created and connected together, you will see first-hand how Azure Service Fabric provides scalability and resilience for the services it manages.
+In this lab, you will use Visual Studio 2017 to create an Azure Service Fabric application consisting of two services.
+The first service will be a stateless service — in reality, an ASP.NET Core Web app — that provides a user interface (UI) for managing the inventory of a hypothetical catalog company.
+The second service will be a stateful service that stores inventory items and provides RESTFul access to them.
+By deploying both of these services and connecting them together, you will see first-hand what Azure Service Fabric is all about and how it facilitates scalability and resilience for the services it manages.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a new Service Fabric application using Visual Studio 2017.
+- Create a Service Fabric application using Visual Studio 2017
+- Deploy a Service Fabric application from Visual Studio and test it on a local cluster
-- Use the debugging and diagnostic tools provided by both Visual Studio and Service Fabric itself to run and monitor your Service Fabric application.
+- Use Service Fabric Explorer to monitor a running Service Fabric application
-- Configure communication between multiple services in a Service Fabric application.
+- Write code that allows one service to communicate with another
-- Leverage partitioning and Reliable Services in order to provide scalability and fault-tolerance in a Service Fabric application.
+- Use partitioning and Reliable Services to makes  Service Fabric applications scalable and fault-tolerant

 <a name="Prerequisites"></a>
 ### Prerequisites ###